Jimmy Medranda: Nashville SC

 Medranda made one appearance with Nashville SC.

 Seattle Sounders FC

 On 21 October 2020, Medranda was traded to Seattle Sounders FC, along with $225,000 in General Allocation Money, for Handwalla Bwana.

 Columbus Crew

 On 23 December 2022, the Columbus Crew announced they had signed Medranda as a free agent.

+Deportivo Cali

+On August 14, 2024, it was announced that Medranda had signed with the club.

+San Antonio FC

+On 31 January 2025, it was announced that Medranda signed with San Antonio FC.